 Charley G’s Seafood Grill

 Continuing our journey southward we head to Lafayette, home of former major league pitcher Ron Guidry and Charley G’s Seafood Restaurant.
 When you walk through the doors of this southern charmer, you are greeted by rows of white linen-covered tables and a ceiling outlined by soft mood lighting.
 Whether you order the crab cakes with creamy creole green beans and bell pepper coulis, the pistachio curry crusted salmon, or the pan seared sea bass, be prepared to experience an explosion of incredible taste.
 You’ll want to clean up and wear your nice clothes to Charley G’s, but it’s worth it.

 Baton Rouge, LA

-Moving east we set our sights on Baton Rouge for Creole-Latin fusion dishes.
+Moving east we set our sights on Baton Rouge for Rico Louisiana Latin Cocktails and Cuisine and their Creole-Latin fusion dishes.
 The menu features white corn tortilla chips with Louisiana boudin queso.
 Paella with a Cajun twist—Spanish muscles and jumbo Louisiana Gulf shrimp mixed with perfectly cooked rice.
 And a large Cubana sandwich with potatoes and jicama slaw.
 But the star of the menu has to be the empanadas.
 You simply won’t be able to stop eating them.
 To save some money, plan your trip so you can visit Rico’s on Taco Tuesday.

 Café Amelie Restaurant